klasocha/HiggsCP/README.md

   --> calculated are weights (based on the functional form) for required number of classes,
       stored in the weights.npy file

-Check-point: for few events plot calculated (from functional form) and original (from input files) weights as a function of mixing angle.
+Check-point 1: for few events plot calculated (from functional form) and original (input files) weights as a function of mixing angle.
+Calculated weights are in weights.npy file, original weights are in  rhorho_raw.w.npy file.

+Check-point 2: for few events plot weights using functional form using coefficients from popts.npy file
+and original (input files) weights as a function of mixing angle.
+Original weights are in  rhorho_raw.w.npy file.